aaltsys/doc-doswares/export/05_JSON-import.rst

 Windows has two file naming conventions: upper-cased 8-character short names, and 256-character case-sensitive long names.
 File operations may be performed using either the short name or the long name, as directory entries track both names.
-Using short names, when a file operation results in a name collosion, new files may overwrite previous files, resulting in data loss.
+Using short names, when a file operation results in a name collision, new files may overwrite previous files, resulting in data loss.

 WARES performs file operations using 8-character short filenames.
 This is not